sevyharris/MonteCoffee/documentation/quick.rst

             system.sites[other_site].covered = 1

-Now we define the reverse desorption event with a constant rate:
+Now we define the reverse desorption-event with a constant rate:

 .. code-block:: python